(con't from Part XIX)

 In 4 part writing we do not double the leading tone, any altered tone (including the 6th and 7th scale degrees in minor), any nonharmonic tone, or the 7th of any chord.

-The 7th of a dominant 7th chord is considered such a charged tone that it should never be doubled.
+The 7th of a dominant 7th chord is considered such a charged tone that it should never be doubled in 4-part writing.

 Consecutive (similar) motion in perfect consonances (unisons, perfect 5ths, octaves) between any 2 parts is strictly forbidden in species counterpoint instruction, and during the common practice period of the 17th-18th centuries it was strongly discouraged in order to maintain the relative independence of the individual parts.